finm-32900/textbook/lectures/Week2/what_is_a_task_runner.md

 # What is a build system or task runner?

 ##  Introduction to Build Systems and Task Runners
 A build system is a collection of tools and scripts that automate the process of compiling source code into executable programs or libraries.
 It can handle tasks like tracking dependencies between files, compiling source code in the necessary sequence, and executing unit tests.
 Build systems are crucial in software development, especially in large projects with numerous source files and complex dependency chains.
-GNU Make and Makefiles are a common example of a build system.
+Make and Makefiles are a common example of a build system.

 A task runner is similar.
 It is a software utility designed to automate the execution of repetitive tasks in the software development process.
 These tasks can include but are not limited to, scripting routine operations such as minifying code, running tests, compiling source files, and deploying to production servers.
 Task runners streamline the workflow by reducing the need for manual intervention, enhancing consistency, and saving valuable time.
 They are particularly beneficial in complex projects where the frequency and complexity of these tasks can be substantial.
 By defining a series of tasks and their respective commands in a configuration file, task runners enable developers to execute complex sequences with simple commands, thus improving efficiency and productivity in the development lifecycle.

-_Note that here I will sometimes use these phrases interchangeably, though they are somewhat different._
+_Note that here I will sometimes use these phrases interchangeably, though they are somewhat different.
+Some build systems can be used as task runners, and some task runners can be used as build systems._

-A build system in this context addresses multiple challenges:
+A task runner in this context addresses multiple challenges:
 - **Workflow Management**: Manages the execution order of various scripts and notebooks based on dependencies.
 - **Data Integrity**: Ensures that any changes in data or scripts trigger the re-run of dependent tasks, maintaining data integrity.
 - **Reproducibility**: Facilitates reproducibility of results, crucial in research settings, by automating the workflow.